 Suzanne Rochon-Burnett Volunteer Award

-The objective of the Suzanne Rochon-Burnett Volunteer of the Year Award is to recognize Individuals who contribute as a volunteer to the Métis Nation of Ontario year round and have done so for a number of years.
-Each year a volunteer meeting the criteria is named as the recipient of the Suzanne-Rochon Volunteer of the Year by a Selection Committee of the Métis Nation of Ontario.
+The objective of the Suzanne Rochon-Burnett Volunteer of the Year Award is to recognize Individuals who contribute as a volunteer to the Métis Nation of Ontario (MNO) year round and have done so for a number of years.
+Each year a volunteer meeting the criteria is named as the recipient of the Suzanne-Rochon Volunteer of the Year by a selection committee of the Métis Nation of Ontario.

-The 2012 Suzanne Rochon-Burnett Volunteer of the Year was presented to Senators Marlene Greenwood and Olivine Tiedema at the 2012 Annual General Assembly in Sault Ste.
-Marie on Sunday, August 26, 2012.
+The 2013 Suzanne Rochon-Burnett Volunteer of the Year was presented to Senator Brenda Powley.
 Past winners of the award have included:

 The individuals nominated must exemplify the kind of volunteer contribution demonstrated by Suzanne Rochon-Burnett.
 They will have given generously of their time and effort, are strong advocates of the Métis Nation and their record of selfless commitment has been firmly established.
 They are seen as caring, giving individuals who others look up to and admire.
 The candidates will have provided an extended period of service as a volunteer.